s5ke/geiranger-emissions-analysis/README.md

-# geiranger-Fjord: Analysis of ship-related emissions
+# Geiranger-Fjord: Analysis of ship-related emissions
 Scripts for analysing and modelling ship emissions in the Geiranger-Fjord, Norway

 # Info